sf-wdi-24/modules/week-10-angular/day-02/module-02/readme.md

 ## What are directives?

-> At a high level, directives are markers on a DOM element (such as an attribute, element name, comment or CSS class) that tell AngularJS's **HTML compiler** (`$compile`) to attach a specified behavior to that DOM element (e.g. via event listeners), or even to transform the DOM element and its children. <a href="https://docs.angularjs.org/guide/directive#what-are-directives-">AngularJS Developer Guide</a>
+> At a high level, directives are markers on a DOM element (such as an attribute, element name, comment or CSS class) that tell AngularJS's **HTML compiler** (`$compile`) to attach a specified behavior to that DOM element (e.g. via event listeners), or even to transform the DOM element and its children. <a href="https://docs.angularjs.org/guide/directive#what-are-directives-" target="_blank">AngularJS Developer Guide</a>

 In Angular, we **add behavior to HTML** by using directives.
 A directive is a marker on an HTML tag that tells Angular to run or reference Angular code.